preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/media-flow/index.rst

 .. image:: mediaflow-setting.png

-+ **Default language**: Default language in MediaFlow, within the media picker, SHOULD be the user's profile language, and nothing you should have to change here.
-More information about this setting will be added soon.
++ **Default language**: In MediaFlow, the user's profile language is used, if that language is available in MediaFlow.
+Here you can add a default language to fall back to, if the user's profile language is not available in MediaFlow.
+At the moment English (en_US) or Swedish (sv_SE) can be used as fall back language.
 + **Limit to formats**: If just certain image file types (jpg, png etc) should be available in Mediaflow, type the file types here, separated by a comma.